-A marine ecosystem is all the living and non-living things in an ocean environment interacting with each other and the physical world.
+A marine ecosystem is all the living and non-living things in an ocean environment which interact with each other.
 The living things in the ecosystem interact through behaviours such as feeding and moving.

-- Producer - A living thing that can make its own food using the sun’s energy and a process called photosynthesis, e.g. bull kelp, seagrass.
+- Producer - A living thing that can make its own food using the sun’s energy and a process called photosynthesis.

 - Consumer - A living thing that eats other living things to survive.
 Some eat plants (herbivores), some eat other animals (carnivores), and others will eat both (omnivores).